Borda/lightning-YOLOs/README.md

 ## 🚀 Quick Start

-> 💡 **Learning Tip**: Start with synthetic data to understand the workflow before using real datasets.
+> 💡 **Tip**: Start with synthetic data to understand the workflow before using real datasets.

 ### 🎯 Standard Object Detection